ai-dock/python/README.md

 This image provides a great starting point for python development when used standalone but its also a solid foundation for extending upon.

 ## Documentation

 All AI-Dock containers share a common base which is designed to make running on cloud services such as [vast.ai](https://link.ai-dock.org/vast.ai) and [runpod.io](https://link.ai-dock.org/template) as straightforward and user friendly as possible.

-Common features and options are documented in the [base wiki](https://github.com/ai-dock/base-image/wiki) but any additional features common to this image will be detailed below.
+Common features and options are documented in the [base wiki](https://github.com/ai-dock/base-image/wiki) but any additional features unique to this image will be detailed below.

 ## Version Tags